-A dental veneer is a restoration that masks the front of a tooth in order to alter its appearance.
-It is commonly used to make cosmetic changes to the teeth, but is sometimes used to repair chipped or damaged teeth.
+A dental veneer is a restoration that covers the front of a tooth in order to alter its appearance.
+Veneers are commonly used to make cosmetic changes to the teeth.
+They may also be used to repair chipped or damaged teeth.

 Veneers can be made of dental ceramic (porcelain) or dental plastic (composite resin).